 After one taste, you’ll be hooked!
 They are that good!

-Mashed cauliflower with potatoes or mashed potatoes with cauliflower, whichever you may call this, you'll have to try it!
-It makes a wonderful side dish to serve with your favorite roast with brown gravy for this season.
-And, who knows, it may be your new favorite side dish for this holiday season.
-A definite keeper!
+This recipe for mashed cauli-potatoes makes a wonderful side dish to serve with your favorite roast with brown gravy for this season.
+And who knows, it may be your new favorite side dish for this holiday season.